 Hello, my name is Gianpietro Pucciariello and I am an Italian visual storyteller and participatory facilitator based in London.
 My main work focuses on pushing the boundaries between social impact, dialogue and human conditions.This means that I work following ethical conduct to bring dignity and hope to people's faces and lives.

-Through my work, I want to celebrate, using empathy, respect but also playfulness, the beauty of the human soul along with its daily struggles and vulnerabilities.I use photography as a medium and a tool to give a voice to marginalised communities and organisations that want to address social and environmental issues in the places they operate by telling stories that mainstream media formats do not often tell, to encourage critical consciousness and influence policy.To do this I usually combine four themes, 1) Human beings, 2) places, 3) food 4) actions for impact, and
+Through my work, I want to celebrate, using empathy, and respect but also playfulness, the beauty of the human soul along with its daily struggles and vulnerabilities.I use photography as a medium to personal development and a tool to give a voice to marginalised communities and organisations that want to address social and environmental issues in the places they operate by telling stories that mainstream media formats do not often tell, to encourage critical consciousness and influence policy.To do this I usually combine four themes, 1) Human beings, 2) places, 3) food 4) actions for impact, and

 five elements 1) focused questions, 2) metaphors, 3) storytelling, 4) Participation 5) Action-Driven Challenges.